cs-util/TemplateJs/README.md

 4. Clean up changes as needed.
 5. Submit a [pull request](https://github.com/cs-util-com/BabyStepsJs/pulls).

-## Context why this app was developed
+## Context on why and how this app was developed
 I built BabyStepsJs to track the development of my newborn daughter in the form of a skill tree.
 It’s a mix of gamified documentation of her current progress and a bit of education on what she might discover next.